reason for job change

 Don’t appear overconfident or underconfident.
 Strike a balance by displaying confidence in your decision to pursue a new job while remaining humble and open to learning from new experiences.

-By following these dos and don’ts, you can effectively communicate your reason for job change during an interview.
+By following these dos and don’ts, you can effectively communicate your reason for a job change during an interview.
 Remember to maintain a respectful and confident attitude throughout the conversation, showcasing your enthusiasm for the new opportunity.

 What is the Best Reason for a Job Change?